Clubs and Enrichment

-The extensive range of clubs and extra-curricular activities take place during lunchtimes and after school and include the school choir, school band, girls rugby, boys hockey, art, drama and history club, to name just a few.
-Please open the link to view the Extra-Curricular Activities Spring 2017 timetable.
+The extensive range of clubs and extra-curricular activities take place during lunchtimes and after school and include the school choir, school band, rugby, football, art, drama and eco club, to name just a few.

 At The Marches School, the opportunities available to students outside of the classroom are exceptional.
 From football tours in sunny Florida, to spending the night in London’s National Science Museum, students are given every opportunity to transfer the skills they learn in the classroom to an external environment and bring their learning journey to life.
 Recent trips have included: